reichunter1656/ProjectEuler/README.md

 There is this website projecteuler.net which has a couple 600 questions (questions added every day) which are quite challenging as we move forward.

 Hope you are interested in this.
+We can move at our own pace, writing down or optimizing programs for each question.